Gip-Gip/msbaker/README.md

 ## Development Status

-**Currently Awaiting Parts**, Ms. Baker is on it's third prototype and has the following steps that need to be completed before it is more or less ready for use:
+**With a working prototype**, Ms. Baker is on it's third prototype and has the following steps that need to be completed before it is more or less ready for use:

-- [ ] Assemble a working prototype
 - [ ] Program the firmware so that by default Ms. Baker acts as a telemetry logging device
 - [ ] Field test Ms. Baker on a live rocket
 - [ ] Reorganize PCB to fill up any unused space by